ModanwalPriti06/REACT-NOTES/README.md

 ## WHat is Reconciliation?
 - Reconciliation is the process React uses to efficiently update the DOM when a component's state or props change.
 Instead of re-rendering the entire UI, React compares the new Virtual DOM with the previous Virtual DOM and applies only the necessary changes to the actual DOM.
 - This makes updates faster, efficient, and smooth!

+## What is Webpack.
+- Webpack is a module bundler for JavaScript applications.
+It takes multiple files (JavaScript, CSS, images, etc.), processes them, and bundles them into a single (or multiple) optimized file(s) for better performance.
+- Like crate react app, webpack is also a commond line tool used to create a bundle of assets (files and code).
+- It doesn't run on the browser or on the server.
+- It take all the js file and other assets file, transforming them into one large file.
+Now this compressed file can be sent to the browser or the server depending on which rendering style you have set up for your website.
+- All different2 extension file convert into one single file.